 Providing trauma-informed care requires the recognition that there is no “quick fix” to repair the way unimaginable horrors have altered survivors’ bodies, hearts, and minds.
 For many individuals, their victimization is experienced as a thing of the present, not the past.

 3. Recognize trauma’s signs and symptoms

-Accurately identifying trauma’s signs and symptoms is the third necessary step toward trauma-informed care.
-In research conducted by the London School of Hygiene and Tropical Medicine, a survivor of human trafficking shared a heartbreaking insight: “My inner world has changed…everything seems to be dark grey.”
+Accurately identifying trauma’s signs and symptoms is the third necessary step toward trauma-informed care for human trafficking survivors.
+In research conducted by the London School of Hygiene and Tropical Medicine, a survivor shared a heartbreaking insight: “My inner world has changed… everything seems to be dark grey.”

 This quote illustrates the detachment that often keeps survivors emotionally shut down.
 It’s important for care providers to understand that the numb state does not mean survivors haven’t been impacted by their experience; it’s actually likely the opposite.
 The emotions they experienced were so overwhelming that the only way to survive was total system shut down, a mode that became their new status quo.

 Some other common emotional after-effects of trauma include intense anger or fear.
 Outbursts of rage and violence may be symptoms of a spirit that has run out of other ways to protect itself.